Skip to main content

 • OAuth2 Access Token: Used to access protected resources and perform actions that need authorization.

-Hence we need a way to distinguish between these two and prevent errors.
+Hence, a way to distinguish between these two and prevent errors is necessary.

 import supertokens from "supertokens-node";